-Four-digit entry codes can be made to activate relay 0, relay 1, or relay 2 or any combination of relays by programming HI and LOW ranges for each relay.
+Four-digit entry codes can be made to activate relay 1 or relay 2 or both relays by programming HI and LOW ranges for each relay.
 Ranges between relays may overlap, which will cause more than one relay to activate if this is desired.
-For example, if the low boundary for relay-0 and relay 1 is 2000, and the hi boundary is 3000 for relay 0 and 4000 for relay 1, then entry codes between 2000 and 3000 will activate both relays, and entry codes between 3001 and 4000 will only activate relay 1.
+For example, if the low boundary for relay 1 is 2000, and the hi boundary is 3000, and the low boundary for relay 2 is 2000 and the hi boundary is 4000, then entry codes between 2000 and 3000 will activate both relays, and entry codes between 3001 and 4000 will only activate relay 2.